veeti/vasara/docs/quick_start.rst

 However, we aren't done yet.
 Let's try compiling the site::

     $ vsra compile
-    Item index has no route.
+    Item index.html has no route.
 Skipping.

 vasara knows that the item is there, but it doesn't know where to put it.
 We need to add a *route* for it.
 Since this is the front page of our website, we probably want it to be saved as just ``index.html`` to the root of the output directory.